Joseph de Picciotto Bey: Career

 In 1920, de Picciotto was elected president of the Egyptian Trade Association (l'Association du Commerce d'Importation) and later appointed to the Egyptian Economic Council.
 His contributions to Egypt's economic landscape were widely acknowledged.
 That same year, he was honored with the title of "Bey" by King Fuad I, recognizing his contributions to the country.

 In 1921, he was also awarded the French honor Officier de l'Instruction Publique for his work in promoting education.
 His political career took a significant turn in 1924 when he was appointed to the Egyptian Senate by King Fuad I, becoming the first Jewish senator in Egypt.
 His tenure as a senator lasted until 1930, and during his time in office, he was instrumental in securing a special concession for the Jewish community: at his request, the Egyptian Senate decided not to hold meetings on the Sabbath, a decision that was reportedly influenced by his advocacy for the Jewish faith.

 De Picciotto was a strong supporter of both Egyptian nationalism and Jewish nationalism.
 He was active in the Egyptian nationalist party Al-Wafd and later the Al-Ittihad party.
 His support for Zionism was also evident, as he played a key role in the establishment of the Pro-Palestine Council in Alexandria in 1918, where he served as vice-president under Baron Félix de Menache.

 As a prominent figure in the Jewish community of Alexandria, de Picciotto played an active role in the community's educational institutions.
 He served as the treasurer of the Elijah the Prophet Synagogue in Alexandria from 1914 to 1932, supporting both religious and cultural activities.
 His leadership helped foster a strong and vibrant Jewish community in Alexandria during the 1920s and 1930s.
 In his later years, de Picciotto became politically active in opposing the rise of fascism and its propaganda in Egypt.
 His commitment to both Egyptian and Jewish causes earned him respect from both communities.

 Death and personal life

 In 1892, he married Judith, a daughter of the Curiel banking family, and subsequently founded a successful trading company.
-De Picciotto was married to Judith, a daughter of the Curiel banking family, and they had a family together.
 He was also a member of the Temple Eliyahu Hanavi in Alexandria.
 He died on February 12, 1938, in Alexandria, leaving behind a legacy as a leader, businessman, and advocate for both Egypt and the Jewish people.